HaraldUebele/HaraldUebele.github.io/_posts/2020/2020-09-03-application-security-from-a-platform-perspective.md

 In this article I want to talk about application security from the platform side.
 This is what we cover in the above mentioned workshop:

 ![Istio Security Architecture](/images/2020/08/istiosecurityarchitecture.png?w=904)
-{:center: style="font-size: 90%; text-align: center"}
-_Picture 2: Platform view of the Cloud Native Starter security sample_ {:center}
+Picture 2: Platform view of the Cloud Native Starter security sample {: style="color:gray;font-style: italic; font-size: 90%; text-align: center;"}

 There are two things that I want to write about: